 Children: Baptisms for children are celebrated at Sunday services five times a year.
 Families should be members of All Saints.
 Instruction is required for parents and godparents.
 For information about baptism for children or infants, contact Laura Thornton at 626.583.2764 or email@example.com.

 Adults: Adult baptisms are celebrated three times a year – at the conclusion of each cycle of the New Member Class.
-For more information contact Susan Russell at 626.583.2741 or email@example.com.
+For more information contact Janine Schenone at 626.583.2748 or firstname.lastname@example.org.

 The death of a loved one is always difficult and the pastoral care staff at All Saints Church is available to meet and pray with you, and to assist in the planning of a funeral service.
 It is an honor for us to accompany you during this time, and to offer a place of hospitality and welcome.
 We also offer a columbarium, where the remains of the deceased can be preserved and honored.